 Depending on your team's budget, tech-savviness, and need for a shared database, there are a variety of ways for you to determine what CRM you should use:

-If team collaboration is the most important factor, include your team in demo calls and trials so that you can all evaluate the CRM together.
+include your team in demo calls and trials so that you can all evaluate the CRM together.
 Not only will this give you the most accurate representation of how your team will work together once the trial is over, it will ensure that your teammates feel comfortable with using the system.

-If there is a specific feature you need to have in your CRM, make that the first question you ask the CRM's salesperson or support team.
+make that the first question you ask the CRM's salesperson or support team.
 Don't get distracted by other bells and whistles, and focus on your need-to-haves.
 Here's a guide to the features you should look for in any CRM.